pratyush2303/Deploying-Sentiment-Analysis-Project/README.md

 ### AWS Setup

-#### Lambda Function:
+#### Setting up Lambda Function:

 - Create a new Lambda function in AWS Management Console.
-- Upload the trained model and the handler code.
+You can think it of as a straightforward Python function that can be executed whenever a specified event occurs.
+We will give this function permission to send and recieve data from a SageMaker endpoint.
 - Set up necessary IAM roles and permissions.
+Since we want the Lambda function to call a SageMaker endpoint, we need to make sure that it has permission to do so.
+To do this, we will construct a role that we can later give the Lambda function.

 #### API Gateway:

-- Create a new API in API Gateway.
+- The method we will use to execute the Lambda function is a new endpoint that we will create using API Gateway.
+This endpoint will be a url that listens for data to be sent to it.
+Once it gets some data it will pass that data on to the Lambda function and then return whatever the Lambda function returns.
+Essentially it will act as an interface that lets our web app communicate with the Lambda function.
 - Configure routes and methods to interact with the Lambda function.

-#### S3 Bucket:

-- Create an S3 bucket to host your static website.
-- Upload the HTML, CSS, and JavaScript files to the bucket.
+#### Creating a Lambda Function:

+- Using the AWS Console, navigate to the AWS Lambda page and click on Create a function and configure.

 ### Steps

+1. Download or otherwise retrieve the data.
+2. Process / Prepare the data.
+3. Upload the processed data to Amazon S3.
-1. Train and save the sentiment analysis model.
+4. Train a chosen model.
+5. Test the trained model (typically using a batch transform job).
-2. Deploy the model to AWS Lambda.
+6. Deploy the trained model.
-3. Set up API Gateway to trigger the Lambda function.
-4. Host the HTML page on S3.
+7. Use the deployed model.

-## Technologies Used
+## Technologies and AWS Services Used

 - **Python**: For data processing and model training.
 - **Jupyter Notebook**: For developing and experimenting with the model.
-- **AWS Lambda**: For deploying the model.
+- **AWS Lambda**: For deploying and communicating with the model.
-- **AWS API Gateway**: For creating RESTful APIs.
+- **AWS API Gateway**: For creating APIs to communicate with the Lambda function and eventually with the trained model and back.
-- **AWS S3**: For hosting the web interface.
+- **AWS S3**: For staging (storing) data.
 - **HTML/CSS**: For the web interface.